Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650, in theory, should perform quite a bit faster than the GeForce 9800 GT 1GB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 650 should theoretically be quite a bit superior to the GeForce 9800 GT 1GB in general. (explain)

-Texel RateThe GeForce GTX 650 is a bit (about 1%) more effective at anisotropic filtering than the GeForce 9800 GT 1GB. (explain)
+Texel RateThe GeForce GTX 650 will be a little bit (more or less 1%) faster with regards to anisotropic filtering than the GeForce 9800 GT 1GB. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 650 is the winner, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 650 is superior to the GeForce 9800 GT 1GB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison